bonitasoft/bonita-doc/md/organization-overview.md

 # Organization overview

-This page explains the concepts of actors and organizations in Bonita.
+Concepts of actors and organizations in Bonita.

 There are two stages to specify who will perform a step in a process: